MarioLegenda/test-suit/README.md

 That is it.

-Test suit will work with `localhost` and the domain that you create.
+Test suit will work with either `localhost` or a domain that you create.
 Also (for Symfony2 users), you can run the application in development environment with `localhost/test-suite/public_html/app_dev.php`.
 Either choice will work.